jorgealiaga36/data-science-portfolio/index.md

 Pandas is a library used in data analysis and in data manipulation for retrieving information from the data.

 This notebook shows the main functions of the Pandas library.
-These are related with creating Data Frames and Series or grouping or sorting them, and dealing with missing values, and much more.
+These are related with creating Data Frames and Series, grouping or sorting them, dealing with missing values, and much more.

 ---